KeneAnumba/SALT3-model-Calibration-Systematics/README.md

 ## A note on the computing environment

-The instructions in this repository assume you are running on the University of Chicago Research Computing Center's Midway cluster, where SNANA — along with SALT3, Pippin, and their dependencies — is already installed and configured for general use.
+The instructions in this repository assume that one is doing all computations on the University of Chicago Research Computing Center's Midway cluster, where SNANA — along with SALT3, Pippin, and their dependencies — is already installed and configured for general use.
 We do not provide installation instructions for other systems; if you are working outside Midway, please refer to the SNANA documentation for setup on your own system.

 ## Overview